Table of Contents

 Requirements

-1. An existing add record form that you want pre-populated.
+An existing add record form that you want to have pre-populated field inputs.
 In this example, it’s the “Add Application” form.
-This feature does not work to modify values on an edit record forum.

 Steps

-Identify the Page URL & View Key
+1. Identify the Page URL and View Key

-In the Pages section of the Builder, go to the page with the form you want to pre-populate.
-Click on the form and make a note of it’s view key from the URL.
-In this example, the “Add Application” form’s view key is “view_23”:
+In the Pages section of the Builder, head to the page with the form view that you would like to pre-populate field inputs with.
+Click on the form view preview and make a note of it's view key from the URL.

-Select Your Fields & Identify Their Keys
+2. Select Your Fields & Identify Their Keys

-For this example, our field keys are:
+For this example, our field key is "field_28".

 Connection Field Values

-Format Your Fields & Values
+3. Format Your Fields & Values

 Format your field keys and values using the following JSON syntax: